w-jerome/imagine/README.md

 - `setQuality(89) -> setQuality(100)` : compression `0` (Be careful, the file size can be important)

 [For more information](https://www.php.net/manual/en/function.imagepng.php)

+#### Note: 2

+By default the quality is 100%, but if we process a PNG file, it will go through the `imagepng()` function and the 100% quality makes the destination image much heavier than the source image (up to 11 times the original file size).
+So to avoid abuse, by default PNGs have a quality of 0% (which corresponds to a compression of `9`).

 ### Convert MIME file